 From a local perspective, although the area where the proposed facility will be developed conform to the general sense of place, the area around the site has considerably been impacted on by human interference in the form of extensive "industrial" visual elements.
-The Aries substation and various transmission lines that feed into it, dominates the skyline, as well as a recently constructed solar facility, influence the sense of tranquility and isolation (see annexure E).
+The Aries substation and various transmission lines that feed into it, dominates the skyline and influence the sense of tranquillity and isolation (see annexure E).

-4 VISUAL IMPACT ASSESSMENT OF THE PROPOSED FACILITY
+4 VISUAL IMPACT ASSESSMENT OF THE PROPOSED FACILITY2